Skip to Content

 Zooarchaelogy

 Jennifer A. Waters has conducted analyses of faunal materials from sites throughout Arizona since 1996.
-The study of animal bone is essential for reconstructing the diet of past human populations from both prehistoric and historic times, and also answers questions about how people acquired and shared food and the ways they used their environment.
+The study of animal bone is essential for reconstructing the diet of past human populations from both precontact and historic times, and also answers questions about how people acquired and shared food and the ways they used their environment.

 Ms. Waters is available to conduct species identification and full assemblage analysis on a contract basis.
 Email us for availability, scheduling, and current rates.